parmegv/leap_doc/docs/platform/quick-start.md

     cat provider.json

+If you are familiar with git, you might want to have the your provider directory under version control:

+    git init
+    git add .
+    git commit -m"initial commit"

 Now add yourself as a privileged sysadmin who will have access to deploy to servers:

     leap add-user --self

-NOTE: in most cases, `leap` must be run from within a provider instance directory tree (e.g. ~/leap/bitmask).
+NOTE: in most cases, `leap` must be run from within a provider instance directory tree (e.g. ~/leap/rewire).

 Now generate required X509 certificates and keys: